DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-09-scope-expansion-round-1.md

 ---
-title: Scope Expansion - round 1
+title: Scope expansion - round 1
 description: Initial findings on how we might expand the scope of Teaching Vacancies to support the listing of Teaching Assistant roles.
 date: 2021-06-09
 related: